 The passing of Michael Higgens earlier this year is a huge loss to the hunting world.
 He was truly gifted in every aspect of our great sport—exceptional huntsman, horseman, hound breeder, judge, raconteur.
 He found his true life’s vocation in foxhunting, and he found his true soul-mate in Yvonne McClintock, a partnership that stood the test of time.

 Only last November, the Tipperary Foxhounds made a presentation to Michael, their former Master and huntsman, on his fiftieth season hunting with the Tipps.
 I interviewed Michael on a number of occasions, and he kindly penned the foreword for a book I wrote some years ago on biographies of thirty-one equestrian personalities, some living, and others that had passed on.
 He described my book as featuring “The departed, those about to depart, and those with no intention of departing”!
 I don’t think Shakespeare could have matched that for word-craft.
-Michael could always effortlessly find the most fitting expressions for every occasion.To read more, a subscription is needed: Click here to subscribe
+Michael could always effortlessly find the most fitting expressions for every occasion.To read more, a subscription is required.
+Log in or click here to subscribe.